mvartani76/CSCI-E-15-Fall2014-P3/readme.md

 ## Developer's Best Friend
 ### DWA Project 3 - Mike Vartanian

-Laravel based web application that generates a user specified number of lorem ipsum text paragaphs as well as generating random user data.
+Laravel based web application that generates a user specified number of lorem ipsum text paragaphs, generates random user data, and re-uses the xkcd password generator code from P2 but incorporating Laravel and blade concepts.

 The lorem ipsum text paragraph and random user generators were taken from packagist.org at the following URLs:

 lorem-ipsum: https://packagist.org/packages/badcow/lorem-ipsum<br>
 Random User: https://packagist.org/packages/fzaninotto/faker

+### Interesting Code Modifications
+1. In order to have the class Passwdgen() recognized by the blade.php file, I needed to run composer dump-autoload
+2. usort() needed to be changed after it was inserted into a class.

 ## Laravel PHP Framework